-Your college admissions essay is an opportunity for you to highlight the qualities not reflected in your grades.
-If you are a talented athlete, a student leader or an active volunteer, your essay is where you can shine a light on how those experiences have formed you as a person.
-It’s an opportunity for you to explain why you would be a good fit at the school of your choice.
+Your admissions essay is an opportunity for you to highlight those qualities not reflected in your grades.
+If you are a talented athlete, a student leader or an active volunteer, your essay is where you can shine a light on how those experiences have formed you as person, and why you would be a good fit at the school of your choice.

 Your college recommendation letter should come from a teacher or counselor who knows you well.
-Don’t fall into the trap of asking the most popular teacher, or asking a teacher based only on the perceived prestige of the class they teach, because if they do not know you well enough, they will not be able to write you a quality recommendation.
-A teacher you worked with as part of a club or a coach you’ve trained with for several years of high school will be able to write a more honest and accurate representation of your positive qualities than that AP teacher you had for one class and never spoke to outside the classroom.
+Don’t fall into the trap of asking the most popular teacher, or asking a teacher based solely on the perceived prestigiousness of the class they teach; because if they do not know you well enough, they will not be able to write you a quality recommendation.
+A teacher you worked with as part of a club or a coach you’ve trained with for several years of high school will be able to write a more honest and accurate representative of your positive qualities than that AP teacher you had once and never spoke to outside the classroom.

-Some schools require that recommendation letter come from a teacher or counselor, but Miami University Representative Miya Walker explains that even if that is the requirement, you are usually still able to submit extra recommendation letters from people who you have worked with outside of school.
+Some schools require that recommendations come from a teacher or counselor, but Miami University Representative Miya Walker explains that even if that is the requirement, you are usually still able to submit additional recommendations from people who you have worked with outside of school.

-If you have a scout leader, coach or boss who would be able to comment on your achievements outside the classroom, don’t be afraid to submit additional recommendation letters (unless the school explicitly asks you not to submit supplementary material, of course).
+If you have a scout leader, coach or boss who would be able to comment on your achievements outside the classroom, don’t be afraid to submit additional recommendation letters (unless the school explicitly ask you not to submit supplementary materials).
 A really great recommendation letter from a community leader can also help show a sustained commitment in an activity outside of school and makes you look more well-rounded.

-Most colleges and universities have dedicated College Admission Counselors for different cities or regions.
-They are there to help you make your college decision and can often provide you with extra resources that the guidance counselor at your high school might not have access to.
-Their job is to help you to learn about the school you are considering, and sometimes have information about additional scholarships that are not publicized on their website.
+Most colleges and universities have dedicated College Admission Counselors for each city or region.
+They are there to help you make your college decision, and can often provide you will additional resources that the guidance counselor at your high school might not have access to.
+They want to help you to learn about the school you are considering, and sometimes have information about additional scholarships that might not be publicized on their website.

 Just remember that when reaching out to a College Admission Counselor, contact them directly yourself.
 Do not have your parent email them for you!
-As Miami University Representative Miya Walker explains, counselors can always tell when a parent has written the email and they find it much more meaningful to hear from a student directly.
+As Miami University Representative Miya Walker explains, they can always tell when it’s a parent writing the email and it means so much more to them to hear from a student directly.
 College Admission Counselors appreciate the initiative and are more willing to help you in any way they can.